MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 [!INCLUDE [interactive-login](includes/interactive-login.md)]

-After logging in, you see a list of subscriptions associated with your Azure account.
+After logging in, you receive a list of subscriptions associated with your Azure account.
 The subscription information with `isDefault: true` is the currently activated subscription after logging in.
 To select another subscription, use the [az account set](/cli/azure/account#az-account-set) command with the subscription ID to switch to.
 For more information about subscription selection,